 Recommended Potassium and Sodium Intakes

 Your food choices can affect your longevity and quality of life.
-Achieving the correct sodium-potassium ratio by eating the right types of beans and other vegetables, such as spinach and broccoli, can help you avoid some of the painful and potentially fatal complications associated with hypertension.
-These include heart failure, stroke, heart attack and kidney disease.
-Heart failure can permanently reduce your exercise tolerance, while kidney disease may lead to a need for dialysis or organ transplants.
+Achieving the correct sodium-potassium ratio can help you avoid some of the painful and potentially fatal complications associated with hypertension.
+Foods such as beans are a healthy way to get more potassium in the diet.